 - Is capable of striking with a horrifying amount of warning

 - Wants the party to suffer

 The Evil represents the only mechanical threat in the game.
-Unless it is present and acting, players can at most be trapped, separated, scuffed up, spooked, or inconvenienced.
+Unless it is present and acting, players can at most be trapped, separated, scuffed up, spooked, or inconvenienced by failed rolls.

 Mechanically, The Evil works as follows:

-The GM begins with Evil Points = (Players x 8).
+The GM begins with eight Evil Points per player.

 When a player rolls for conflict resolution, the GM may spend one to four points of Evil to roll that many dice against the player.
 This represents The Evil choosing this moment to clash with the character, threatening to do them harm.